BuntingLabs/mundi.ai/docs/src/content/docs/deployments/air-gapped.md

 ## Deploying on Kubernetes

 We use a Kubernetes environment provisioned by [Helm charts](https://helm.sh/).
-Any CNCF‑certified Kubernetes distribution works—whether a managed cloud service, a bare‑metal cluster, or an edge‑scale micro‑k3s node.
+Any Kubernetes distribution works.

 Images are kept in your private registry, so the cluster can function with zero outbound traffic.